-ING Capital Markets LLC is also registered with the SEC as a security-based swap dealer pursuant to Dodd-Frank and SEC regulations enacted thereunder with respect to security-based swaps and that became required on 1 November 2021.
-While ING Capital Markets LLC, as a security-based swap dealer, is required to comply with SEC rules with respect to most of these requirements, SEC rules have permitted an "Alternative Compliance Mechanism" that allows for compliance, subject to eligibility requirements, with CFTC capital and margin rules applying to swap dealers in lieu of SEC capital and margin rules applying to security-based swap dealers.
+ING Capital Markets LLC is also registered with the SEC as a security-based swap dealer.
+Operating as a security-based swap dealer requires compliance with SEC regulatory requirements, which may be burdensome, impose additional compliance costs and could adversely affect the profitability of this business, as well as exposing ING to the risk of non-compliance with these regulations.
+While most of these SEC requirements apply to ING Capital Markets LLC, in addition to its CFTC swap dealer requirements, SEC rules have permitted an Alternative Compliance Mechanism that allows for compliance, subject to eligibility requirements, with CFTC capital and margin rules applying to security-based swap dealers.
 ING Capital Markets LLC has elected to use the Alternative Compliance Mechanism.
-However, should ING Capital Markets LLC in the future be ineligible for the "Alternative Compliance Mechanism" it would be subject to SEC capital and margin security-based swap dealer rules instead of the CFTC capital and margin security-based swap dealer rules which could be more capital intensive.
-Registration as a security-based swap dealer requires compliance with SEC regulatory requirements, which may be burdensome, impose additional compliance costs and could adversely affect the profitability of this business, as well as exposing ING to the risk of non-compliance with these regulations.
+However, should ING Capital Markets LLC in the future be ineligible for the Alternative Compliance Mechanism it would be subject to SEC security-based swap dealer rules for margin, capital and related financial reporting instead of the CFTC swap dealer rules which could be more capital intensive.